fbpx Skip to content

 Is the Alpine Club allowed to lead ski tours?

 The Federal Sports Academy Innsbruck, together with the Federation of Alpine Clubs of Austria, conducts a training of Instructors for high altitude ski tours by.
-Instructors for ski mountaineering are allowed to lead members of alpine clubs on ski mountaineering tours (climbing glaciers and short summit ascents on rock).
+Instructors for ski mountaineering tours are authorised to lead members of alpine clubs on ski mountaineering tours (climbing glaciers and short summit ascents on rock).
 The training is only open to people who work in clubs, schools or other non-profit organisations. honorary work.
 These persons are not authorised to guide for gain.
 The training to become an instructor for high-altitude ski tours lasts 12 days.

 Who is still allowed to lead ski tours?